zixi-liu/interview-ai-prototype/paper/experiment/exp1_report.md

 - **Paired t-test assumptions**: Paired t-test only requires normality of differences (less strict than independent t-test assumptions)
 - **Training effectiveness**: Paired t-test correctly used for pre/post comparisons (matched by participant_id)
-- **Multiple comparisons**: No correction for multiple testing (though only primary comparisons made)
 - **Effect sizes**: Cohen's d reported for all comparisons to assess practical significance

 ---